 - whether you need to repay any money to us as a result of receiving a compensation payment

-- whether your compensation payment will stop you from receiving future Centrelink payments and, if so, the period in which this applies.
+- whether your compensation payment will stop you from receiving future Centrelink payments and, if so, the period in which this applies

 Under social-security law, compensation is defined as any payment for personal injury, illness, or disease that replaces lost income or earning capacity.
-This includes payments from within Australia and from overseas and applies to periodical payments as well as to lump sums.
+This includes payments from within Australia or from overseas and applies to periodical payments as well as to lump sums.

 Compensation can be paid for a work-related illness, injuries from a car accident, injuries caused by slips and trips, or any other injury that is due to the negligence or fault of another person.
 Payments under a sickness or accident policy that are reduced (offset) because you received payments from us also count as compensation.